 The official name for the Mamma Mia church is Agios Ioannis Kastri.
 It is perched precariously atop a craggy clifftop that juts out into the ocean in Northeastern Skopelos some 100 meters high.

 The translation of this actually means “St John on the Castle”.
 It is believed that once upon a time, a castle stood here.

 Indeed, the location makes sense as a defensive post.
 From up here, you can see all the way out to nearby Skiathos.
 On a clear day, you can even see the mountains of Pelion glistening in the distance.

-Historically, Skopelos, Alonissos, and other island and coastal areas of Greece were under threat of pirate attacks.
-Castles such as that that once stood in place of the Mamma Mia Church were necessary to look out for enemies as they sailed close to Greek shores.
+Hundreds of years ago, Skopelos island, Alonissos, and other island and coastal areas of Greece were under threat of pirate attacks.
+Castles such as the one that once stood in place of the Mamma Mia church were necessary to look out for enemies as they sailed close to Greek shores.

 You will notice many other interesting links to the threat of pirates as you travel around the Sporades.
 For instance, the mysterious Sendoukia pirate graveyard of eastern Skopelos, and the fact that settlements were once built inland to be safer.